 We consider multiple training settings to analyze an agent's ability to functionally decompose a task and re-use its acquired knowledge.
 These settings are represented by different samplings of tasks across the various datasets.
-To facilitate comparability of results, we provide multiple lists splitting the tasks into training and zero-shot tasks, analogous to train-test splits in supervised learning problems.
-Any of the sampling techniques can be used with any of the datasets from section~\ref{sec:datasetdesc}.
-We differentiate between \textbf{uniform}, \textbf{compositional} and \textbf{restricted} task sampling as follows:
+To facilitate comparability of results, we provide lists splitting the tasks into training and zero-shot tasks, analogous to train-test splits in supervised learning problems.
+Any of the following sampling techniques can be used with any of the datasets from section~\ref{sec:datasetdesc}.

-\paragraph{Uniform sampling} This sampling corresponds to the standard multi-task setting which is used to evaluate training performance as well as zero-shot generalization to unseen tasks.
-We consider a train-test split of tasks similar to data splits in supervised learning with $224$ training and $32$ test tasks.
-The agent sees the training tasks during the offline training portion but must perform zero-shot generalization to the online test tasks without access to any data for those tasks.
+\textbf{Uniform sampling}~~ This standard multi-task setting is used to evaluate training performance and zero-shot generalization.
+Akin to data splits in supervised learning, the agent trains offline on $224$ tasks and is evaluated for generalization to $32$ online test tasks without any data for those tasks.

-\paragraph{Compositional sampling} A more realistic setting should not assume access to data of equal performance for every task.
+\textbf{Compositional sampling}~~ A more realistic setting should not assume access to data of equal performance for every task.
 To simulate this scenario, we split the data into $76$ training tasks from the expert dataset, $148$ additional training tasks from one of the other (non-expert) datasets, and $32$ zero-shot tasks.
-This setting acts as a proxy for measuring compositionality in a learning approach; a model that can successfully decompose its knowledge about successful executions from the expert tasks should be able to combine this knowledge with the noisier information from remaining tasks to compositionally generalize to those and the unseen tasks.
-Note that, in the case where non-expert tasks are drawn from the random dataset, the resulting combined dataset has similar average success as the medium dataset but with a significantly different success distribution across tasks.
+The $76$ expert tasks contain all $16$ CompoSuite components in equal proportions.
+This setting acts as a proxy for measuring compositionality in a learning approach; a model that can successfully decompose its knowledge about successful executions from the expert tasks into the relevant components should be able to combine this knowledge with the noisier information from remaining tasks to compositionally generalize to those and the unseen tasks.
+Note that, if non-expert tasks are drawn from the warmstart dataset, the combined dataset has similar average success as the medium dataset but with a substantially different success distribution across tasks.